 I started longing for that version of myself the way I long for certain Chanel haute couture pieces that will never (ever) hug my Kardashian-esque ass the way I want them to.
 I used to stay home some weekend nights, order multiple Insomnia Cookies, eat them all and watch movies because it was fucking fun.
 Other nights I would go out and dance until 4 am for the pure joy of it.
 I still do those things now, but they are a lot less frequent.

 I was #blessed enough to land an apartment in Park Slope last year, so weekends have evolved into praying to the brunch Gods whenever possible.
-I’ve gravitated (heavily, I admit) toward the wellness movement and its clean-eating splendor.
+I never knew apartment hunting would be this stressful until I had to look for this one.
+It really, really, is stressful!
+I don’t know how people do it, I needed so much help.
+Thankfully, my old apartment was snapped up pretty quickly so I could move into my current apartment as soon as the previous tenants vacated.
+My friends did tell me to look here if I was struggling to sell because I would have found some solutions to speed up the sale of my place but everything just fell into place to well, I’m very happy.
+From I’ve gravitated (heavily, I admit) toward the wellness movement and its clean-eating splendor.
 I have Crohn’s Disease, so as far as my affinity for all things gluten-free, not all of it is invalid.
 But now I wonder how ordering a quesadilla to my apartment on a weeknight – sans guilt or complication – morphed into wandering the aisles of Whole Foods multiple times a week.
 You can find me there hunting for kale chips and “primal” chocolate, or any snack devoid of the refined sugar that has been paralleled with Voldemort himself.